Casino hopefuls clash in Massachusetts sweepstakes

 In 2008, Mohegan Sun took out a 99-year lease on 152 acres of wooded hilltop in Palmer.
 It says it has spent some $15 million on rent, engineering and design studies, and public relations, including a storefront in downtown Palmer.

-Hard Rock, Penn National Gaming Inc (PENN.O) and MGM Resorts International (MGM.N) all have publicly expressed interest in the region, and others may follow.
+Hard Rock, Penn National Gaming Inc and MGM Resorts International all have publicly expressed interest in the region, and others may follow.

 The daily Springfield Republican reported on Wednesday that it has received an offer from a partnership linked to Peter Pan Bus Lines chief Peter Picknelly to develop a casino on its 152-year-old building on Main Street, so it will decline to write editorials for or against any possible casino site.